 Scan only data that has changed

-You can instruct the DLP API to avoid scanning data that hasn't
+You can instruct Cloud DLP to avoid scanning data that hasn't

 been modified since the last inspection.
 Using